jparrott06/ChirpyApp/README.md

       We have also implemented extensive error-handling of user input for fields before the signup form is validated.
       Changes include:
       - Passwords must match
-      - Passwords must contain at least one lower-case letter, upper-case letter, and digit
+      - Passwords must contain at least one lower-case letter, upper-case letter, a digit, a special characters, and be at least 8 characters
       - Input fields (text and email) must not contain invalid characters: &,<,>,#,`," or ~
+            - First Name, Last Name, and Location also cannot include integers
       - NOTE: We decided it didn't make sense to limit char selection for input fields such as password fields and the Bio field because 1) We encourage our users to make the strongest and most secure passwords possible, 2) We will be sanitizing inputs/outputs to protect ourselves and users against common cybersecurity breaches 3) For the Bio field, we want our users to be able to express themselves with as many obnoxious '###'s as they want!(#userexperience)
       - server-side validation for this page has been added and ejs error templating added - reimplemented with express-validator
+      - client-side validation for this page has been added and checks things like whether special chars/integers have been added in text fields, whether the DOB is before today, whether the user made sure to put in an answer for the security question.
   </details>

   <details><summary>signin.ejs</summary>